Juniper Networks (NYSE:JNPR) Issues Q4 2022 Earnings Guidance

 Insider Activity

-In related news, CEO Rami Rahim sold 6,250 shares of the company’s stock in a transaction dated Monday, August 1st.
-The shares were sold at an average price of $28.01, for a total value of $175,062.50.
-Following the completion of the sale, the chief executive officer now directly owns 851,235 shares of the company’s stock, valued at $23,843,092.35.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Over the last ninety days, insiders sold 25,000 shares of company stock valued at $702,313.
-1.30% of the stock is currently owned by company insiders.
+In other news, CEO Rami Rahim sold 6,250 shares of the firm’s stock in a transaction dated Tuesday, September 6th.
+The shares were sold at an average price of $27.77, for a total transaction of $173,562.50.
+Following the completion of the sale, the chief executive officer now owns 832,485 shares in the company, valued at approximately $23,118,108.45.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+In related news, CEO Rami Rahim sold 6,250 shares of the firm’s stock in a transaction that occurred on Tuesday, September 6th.
+The stock was sold at an average price of $27.77, for a total transaction of $173,562.50.
+Following the completion of the sale, the chief executive officer now owns 832,485 shares of the company’s stock, valued at $23,118,108.45.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Director Scott Kriens sold 140,000 shares of the firm’s stock in a transaction that occurred on Friday, October 28th.
+The shares were sold at an average price of $30.42, for a total value of $4,258,800.00.
+Following the completion of the transaction, the director now owns 1,860,000 shares in the company, valued at approximately $56,581,200.
+The disclosure for this sale can be found here.
+Insiders sold a total of 158,750 shares of company stock valued at $4,786,050 in the last ninety days.
+1.30% of the stock is owned by insiders.

 Institutional Trading of Juniper Networks